 Student Research & Projects

-The capstone airplane design courses constitute the final educational shaping experience that brings together elements of all that students learned during their undergraduate years.
+The capstone airplane design courses constitute the final educational experience that brings together elements of all that students have learned during their undergraduate years.
 In these courses student learn how to design airplanes and how economics and societal needs combine with the fundamental aeronautical disciplines of aerodynamics, structures, propulsion and control to create integrated flying machines.